 All three Frames boast polarized lenses capable of blocking up to 99% of UV rays, while looking, fitting and performing like stylish sunglasses.
 The wafer-thin Bose speakers are carefully embedded in each arm without extra parts, visible screws, seams, or perforations.
 This means you can stream music, take / make calls, and use your personal assistant, as your conversations are seemingly isolated in an audio bubble that only you can hear.

-- Sunglasses with built-in Bose speakers that produce rich, immersive sound for you, while others hear practically nothing.
-Blocks up to 99% of UVA/UVB rays
+- Sunglasses with built-in Bose speakers that produce rich, immersive sound for you, while others hear practically nothing

 - Open-ear audio allows you to stay aware of your surroundings, while enjoying your music